-1-559 doesn't reduce property taxes for senior citizens.
+I-559 doesn't reduce property taxes for senior citizens.
 In fact, senior citizens may be "trapped" in a larger home since taxes on a smaller, more practical home may be much higher.

+property.

 I-559 places the heaviest tax burden on first-time homebuyers and growing families entering the real estate market.
 Are you willing to pass this increased tax burden to your children and grandchildren?

-I-559 violates our constitutional requirement that all taxes be applied equally and uniformly.
+1-559 violates our constitutional requirement that all taxes be applied equally and uniformly.
 1-559 will cause uncertainty and confusion.
-Why have your taxes pay for more bureaucracy and lawsuits instead of funding schools, emergency services and fire protection?
-Vote "NO" on 1-559.
+Why have your taxes pay for more bureaucracy and lawsuits instead of